Avenatti, lawyer known as Trump foe, indicted for financial crimes

 The indictment came about three weeks after Avenatti, who gained national fame for representing adult film star Stormy Daniels in her litigation against Trump, was arrested in New York on two separate criminal complaints filed by federal prosecutors in New York and California.

 The indictment means the grand jury has found the California prosecutors have probable cause to pursue their charges.

-Avenatti, 48, has said he is innocent.
+Avenatti, 48, has said he planned to fight all the charges and plead not guilty.

-“I intend to fully fight all charges and plead NOT GUILTY,” Avenatti wrote on Twitter on Thursday.
-“I look forward to the entire truth being known as opposed to a one-sided version meant to sideline me.”
+“I look forward to the entire truth being known as opposed to a one-sided version meant to sideline me,” Avenatti, who is free on a $300,000 bond, wrote on Twitter on Thursday.

-The Los Angeles prosecutors have accused Avenatti of misusing a client’s $1.6 million settlement to pay for his own expenses as well as those for his coffee business.
+Prosecutors in the office of the U.S. Attorney for California’s Central District have charged Avenatti with 10 counts of wire fraud, accusing him of misusing more than $12 million he received on behalf of clients following settlements and other negotiations.

+“Money generated from one set of crimes was used to further other crimes, typically in the form of payments designed to string along victims so as to prevent Mr. Avenatti’s financial house of cards from collapsing,” Nicola Hanna, the U.S. attorney for California’s Central District, said at a news conference on Thursday.

+Prosecutors say Avenatti misled clients and misused their funds to pay personal and legal expenses, to finance a coffee shop business he also ran and to pay for his share of a Honda private jet, according to the indictment.
+Federal authorities seized the jet on Wednesday, prosecutors said.

+The indictment also accuses Avenatti of various tax crimes.
+He is accused of failing to file personal tax returns since 2010, and to pay $3.2 million in payroll taxes on his coffee business, even though he witheld some portion of this money from employee paychecks.

 They also say he defrauded a Mississippi bank of $4.1 million in loans by submitting false tax returns for 2011 to 2013 that inflated his income.

+Avenatti faces up to 333 years in federal prison if convicted on the California charges, prosecutors said.
+Federal sentencing guidelines typically call for defendants to serve less than the maximum time.

-The New York prosecutors have separately accused Avenatti of trying to blackmail Nike Inc for more than $20 million.
+The New York prosecutors have separately accused Avenatti of trying to blackmail athletic wear maker Nike Inc for more than $20 million.

 They said Avenatti and a co-conspirator, who they did not name, met with Nike’s attorneys on March 19 and told them they represented a former college basketball coach with information about Nike’s involvement in a scheme to bribe high school basketball players.